tardisx/discord-auto-upload/README.md

 * Only files ending jpg, gif or png are uploaded.
 * If multiple screenshots occur quickly (<1 second apart) not all may be uploaded.
+* Files to upload are determined by the file modification time.
+If you drag and drop existing files they will not be detected and uploaded.
+Only newly created files will be detected.

 ## TODO
 This is just a quick hack.
 Open to suggestions on new features and improvements.